strange60/Sudoko/README.md

 # Sudoku
-> A sudoku generating and solving algorithm built with ❤ and JavaFX
+> A sudoku generating and solving algorithm built with  JavaFX

 This is a practical learning for Operating Systems-2.
 However, to have fun and learn new stuff we added some features and build UI to make stuff more fun and user-friendly.